 MIG brazing benefits

-MIG brazing may not be a familiar process to many, but it is no stranger in the welding world.
-MIG brazing is a welding process that has been around for years and is gaining popularity with professionals and hobbyists alike due to the benefits it can offer, especially with silicon bronze filler metal.
+MIG brazing may not be a familiar process to many, but it has been around for years.
+Today, it is gaining popularity due to the benefits it can offer, especially with silicon bronze filler metal.

-Learn about MIG brazing, silicon bronze and how to properly set up your welding power source for MIG brazing silicon bronze.
+Learn about MIG brazing, silicon bronze and how to properly set up your welding power source for this process.

 What is MIG brazing?